-The mattress itself is comprised of three layers of individually wrapped coils, charcoal and copper gel-infused memory foam for comfort and breathability, and a signature quilted top panel for softness.
-The mattress even offers very important edge support so you won't feel like you're going to just roll off the bed.
+The mattress itself is comprised of three layers.
+These include individually wrapped coils, charcoal and copper gel-infused memory foam for comfort and breathability, and a signature quilted top panel for softness.
+The mattress even offers very important edge support, so you won't feel like you're going to just roll off the bed.

 The Tuft & Needle Nod is an Amazon exclusive and the brand's most affordable model.
 It's very similar in construction to the Tuft & Needle's flagship Original Mattress, which we have tested and loved and is part of our best mattress guide for offering the most value.